crypto-vbg/Sentimental_analysis/README.md

 ## Building the project locally
 You can use jupyter notebook, or kaggle or google Collab.
-`pip install jupyter notebook` can be used for downloading jupyter notebook
+`pip install jupyter notebook` can be used for downloading jupyter notebook.
 Note: python must be installed for the command to work.
 Other libraries if need:
 1. `pip install numpy`